pliedpiper/text-adventure-planner/songs.md

-# Beneath the House - MIDI Generation Prompts
+# Emery - MIDI Generation Prompts

 Music for a psychological horror game about watching a sibling fall into a cult that worships something ancient beneath the earth.